ayushraanjan/Modern-Computer-From-Scratch/README.md

-# moderncomputerfromscratch
-Building a modern computer from scratch. building the hardware system and a simple operating system which could run general purpose programs.
+Building Modern General Purpose computer from scratch Building a modern computer from scratch. building the hardware system and a simple operating system that could run general-purpose programs.